Past Regional Work

 Horsefly River Roundtable

 The Horsefly River Roundtable — for which FBC has served as secretariat — brings together a variety of interests, including citizens, government agencies, industries and forest licensees, to maintain a healthy watershed.
-The Roundtable hosted the Horsefly River Salmon Festival.
+The Roundtable was well-known for hosting the popular Horsefly River Salmon Festival.
 It has also managed riparian habitat restoration projects on the Horsefly main stem, as well as in the Moffat and Woodjam sub-watershed, with a focus on sites impacted by past agricultural practices.

 Learn more about the Roundtable’s current work at www.horseflyriver.ca.